Miller Company Collection of Abstract Art: Tremaine Collection

-By the mid-1950s, the growing art collection activity morphed away from the Miller Co. to the private Tremaine Collection and the Tremaine's art and design decision-making activities took place in Meriden, Madison, Connecticut, New York City, and beyond.
-In actuality, many artworks marketed as from the Miller Co. were privately owned by the Tremaines and lent for the corporate initiative.
+In the mid-1950s, the Tremaine family transitioned their art collection activities from the Miller Co. to the private Tremaine Collection.
+Their decisions regarding art and design were made in various locations, including Meriden, Madison, Connecticut, and New York City.
+Many artworks that were attributed to the Miller Co. were actually privately owned by the Tremaines and lent for corporate initiatives.